 My Top Tips

 Careful when melting the chocolate as you don’t want it to burn in the microwave.
 Keep a watchful eye and be sure to stir the mixture thoroughly before placing it back in the microwave.
-If you’re worried about burning the chocolate, warm it in 10 seconds bursts instead of 20 seconds.
+If you’re worried about burning the mixture, warm it in 10 second bursts instead of 20 seconds.

 Can’t find Terry’s chocolate orange?
 You can use orange extract instead, add a few drops to melted chocolate.
 Start with a small amount at first, then taste to see if it’s enough.
-It’s better to start off small then putting too much in at once.
-You could also add grated orange zest too!
+It’s better to start off small than to put too much in at once.
+You can also add grated orange zest too!

-If you don’t have a microwave, you could also make this easy fudge on the stove.
-Simply heat the condensed milk and chocolate together stirring continuously until melted and mixed together.
-Then place in a lined baking tray and leave to chill.
+If you don’t have a microwave, you can make this easy fudge on the stove.
+Simply heat the condensed milk and chocolate together, stirring continuously until melted and mixed together.
+Then pour the mixture into a lined baking tray and leave to chill.

-The smaller the baking tin you use, the more of a deep fudge you’ll get.
+The smaller the baking tin you use, the more of a deep and chunky fudge you’ll get.

 How To Store This Chocolate Orange Fudge

-You can store the fudge in the fridge, it will help prevent the fudge from going soft.
+Store the fudge in the fridge to prevent the fudge from going soft.
 Keep for up to 2 to 3 weeks.

 Why Did My Fudge Not Set?

-This was my question the very first time I made fudge, though it tasted good the texture was quite runny.
-This is usually because the mixture needed to be cooked at a higher temperature or for longer.
+This was my question the very first time I made fudge, though it tasted good, the texture was quite runny.
+This is usually because the mixture needs to be cooked at a higher temperature or for longer.

-In my first attempt, I melted the chocolate in the microwave then mixed condensed milk into it.
-But it did not set, that’s why I now warm the condensed milk and chocolate both in the microwave.
+In my first attempt, I melted the chocolate in the microwave then mixed condensed milk into it, but it did not set.
+That’s why I now warm the condensed milk and chocolate both in the microwave together.